 "Fabulous...ethereal...wonderful sounds" -- David Stafford, host of Friday Folk-Off, KKUP

 “If you like your traditional mixed with contemporary, and you appreciate wildly good technique…sit back, relax and enjoy” ---Roz Kutler, Producer, Redwood City Library Music Series

 Hardly Strictly Jazz is an instrumental acoustic duo of fingerstyle guitar and violin, performing original compositions and stylized arrangements of standards, Traditional and pop tunes.
-An eclectic repertoire spans Burt Bacharach to Rickie Lee Jones, Herb Alpert to Joni Mitchell -- all infused with folk/blues/celtic/jazz guitar sounds and improvisational violin riffs. *Not* straight-ahead jazz, but "a jazz-like approach to the small ensemble reimagined on ten strings".
+An eclectic repertoire spans Burt Bacharach to Rickie Lee Jones, Herb Alpert to Joni Mitchell -- all infused with folk/blues/celtic/jazz guitar fingerpicking and violin improvisations.

 Tracks in italics on site player list.

 Appearing every fourth Sat. of the month at Jave Beach Cafe, S.F.
 More shows.

 Studio track and video.